linux-audit/audit-userspace/README.md

 * s390 & s390x
 * x86_64 & i386

 NOTE: There is a moratorium on adding support for any new platforms.
 Syscalls and other lookup tables get updated frequently.
 Without an active community with more people maintaining the code, it is not sustainable to add more.
-If you would like to see more platforms support, please consider working on bugs and code cleanups and then maybe we can add more.
-Any submitted pull requests add a new platform with be marked with a 'wont_fix' label.
+If you would like to see more platforms supported, please consider working on bugs and code cleanups and then maybe we can add more.
+Any submitted pull requests adding a new platform with be marked with a 'wont_fix' label.
 It will be left available in case anyone wants to use it.
 But it is unsupported.

 MAIL LIST
 ---------